thnkrn/thnkrn-www/README.md

 The main aim of this repo is the playgroud for my experiment or some small feature that will seperate by page

+## Playground Structure

+- **/next-optimized-images**
+  Since the static site with Next.JS not support the Next/image on the next export I'm using the [next-optimized-images](https://github.com/cyrilwanner/next-optimized-images) with [react-optimized-image](https://www.npmjs.com/package/react-optimized-image) to be our image component instead

 ## Template Structure

 - [Volta](https://docs.volta.sh/guide/) is supported and recommended for Node version management.